OpenLinkSoftware/Virtuoso.NET/ASP.NET/OpenID_Connect(OIDC)/README.md

 The example demonstrates:
  - Login OIDC
  - Logout OIDC
- - execute SPARQL Insert or upload TTL data to SOLID Pod
+ - Data Uploads using SPARQL Insert or direct RDF-Turtle uploads to a SOLID Pod

 The example requres VS2022 or above.